Anomalous Coronary Artery

 What causes an ACA?

-Most heart problems people are born with have no known cause.Â An ACA mayÂ happenÂ with other congenital heart problems.
+Most congenital heart problems have no known cause.Â An ACA mayÂ happenÂ with other congenital heart problems.
 For instance, it may occur with transposition of the great arteries andÂ tetralogy of Fallot.

 What are the symptoms of an ACA?

 The symptoms of an ACA vary depending onÂ the defect.
 Your child may not have any symptoms.
 In fact, people often donâ€™t know they have this issue until they have a heart test done later in life for other reasons.
 Other people may have chest pain when exercising or resting. Â

 Depending on the type of ACA, symptoms may start inÂ babies.Â A baby with an ACA mayÂ have chest pain from a decreased blood supply to the heart muscle (angina).
 Your baby may also have the following symptoms:

 - Poor feeding